7. Graphs on Logarithmic and Semi-Logarithmic Paper

 In log-log graphs, both axes have a logarithmic scale.

-The idea here is we use semilog or log-log graph paper so that we can more easily see details for small values of y as well as large values of y.
+The idea here is we use semilog or log-log graph axes so we can more easily see details for small values of y as well as large values of y.

 Semi-Logarithmic Graphs